-Allied Health Mission Statement:
+Health Technologies Mission Statement:

 According to the U.S. Bureau of Labor Statistics (BLS), job prospects should be "very good" for medical billing and coding specialist, which are included under the broader category of medical records and health information technicians.
 BLS projections indicate that employment of professionals in this field will increase 20% between 2008 and 2018, which is much faster than the average for all occupations.*